 Here, you’ll be able to compare your assets to your liabilities to assess your small business’s value.
 The more value you have, the more attractive you may be to investors.
-This can help you avoid being a part of the 87% of businesses that have to rely on their owner’s personal credit score to obtain financing.
+Remember, you can get capital from online lenders and banks.
+In 2021, 42% of firms sought funding from a large bank.

 We’ve all heard of assets—whether they’re a part of our personal finances or our businesses.
 Assets help communicate how much your business is worth and are made up of items your business owns, as shown on your balance sheet.
 These can be anything from cash to patents.
 Items you own can be considered tangible assets, such as land and equipment.
 They also can be intangible assets, such as trademarks or copyrights.